top of page

 • improved communication between horse and rider

 Beginner lessons horses to those performing at the highest levels of jumping, reining, and dressage can reap the benefits of bitless riding.
-However, especially horses that have been relying on bits their whole lives need to be properly trained on how to ride bitless safely.
-The process of transitioning to bitless riding is easy and straightforward for most horses.
+However, horses that relied on bits their whole lives need to be properly trained to ride bitless safely.
+The process of transitioning to bitless is easy and straightforward for most horses.

 Picking Your Bitless Bridle

-Before you can start transitioning to bitless riding, you need to have your bridle ready to go.
-While some riders may have success just using a halter, others who want more control, or a certain look will need to choose and properly fit a bitless bridle.
+Before transitioning to bitless riding, you need to have your bridle ready to go.
+While some riders may have success using just a halter, others who want more control, or a certain look will need to choose and properly fit a bitless bridle.

 Types of Bitless Bridles

-Before going bitless, it can be helpful to learn more about the number of different kinds of bitless bridles on the market.
-Each act on the horse's head is a slightly different way, like bits, so you will need to be sure to pick one that suits your horse and your discipline the best.
+Before going bitless, it can be helpful to learn more about the different kinds of bitless bridles on the market.
+Each act on the horse's head is a slightly different way, like bits, so you will need to be sure to pick one that suits your horse and discipline.

 Dr. Cook Bitless Bridle